What ShareGift Does

 - ShareGift often features as the recipient of residual dividend entitlements and unclaimed cash amounts from Dividend Reinvestment Programmes.

-Companies and their advisers are increasingly finding useful applications within ‘live’ transactions.
+Companies and their advisers find many useful applications for ShareGift's approach within ‘live’ transactions.
 There is a clear benefit in including ShareGift in corporate actions, especially where this can pre-empt the creation of odd lot shareholdings or small cash entitlements.
 Examples include: